pixeljammed/CollisionSounds/README.md

 # CollisionSounds
 A roblox module/script in Lua which makes objects make material-specific sounds when they hit or collide with something.
 Primitive right now.
 Will be updated.
-Repo is empty right now and releases will be deployed too.

 -----
 ## Features